 With trains, buses and roads running everywhere, Nice makes a great base from which to explore the French Riviera.
 Nearly every place on the Cote d'Azur can be a day trip from Nice, even distant Saint-Tropez.
 To narrow it down, I'll concentrate on places that are easily doable via public transport.
 In order of importance, here are the best day trips from Nice:

-This coastal resort town sports a wonderful stretch of beach and a delightful medieval town center.
+This coastal resort town sports a wonderful stretch of sandy beach, a harbour lined with restaurants and a delightful medieval town center.

 Even without the Picasso Museum, this historic town would be worth a visit for the central Provencal Market and leafy Cap d'Antibes.
 There are plenty of trains from Nice and regular buses.

 Regular buses from Nice make St Paul the easiest of the hilltop villages to visit even though it is certainly the most touristy.
 The sweeping views from the walls and the first-rate art museum, Fondation Maeght make all the souvenir sellers worth withstanding.
 See details on how to do a day trip from Nice to St Paul de Vence.